Ulster Volunteer Force: Mid- to late 1970s

 The group had been proscribed in July 1966, but this ban was lifted on 4 April 1974 by Merlyn Rees, Secretary of State for Northern Ireland, in an effort to bring the UVF into the democratic process.
 A political wing was formed in June 1974, the Volunteer Political Party led by UVF Chief of Staff Ken Gibson, which contested West Belfast in the October 1974 general election, polling 2,690 votes (6%).
 However, the UVF spurned the government efforts and continued killing.
-Colin Wallace, part of the intelligence apparatus of the British Army, asserted in an internal memo in 1975 that MI6 and RUC Special Branch formed a pseudo-gang within the UVF, designed to engage in violence and to subvert the tentative moves of some in the UVF towards the political process.
-Captain Robert Nairac of 14 Intelligence Company was alleged to have been involved in many acts of UVF violence.
+Colin Wallace, a member of the Intelligence Corps, asserted in an internal memo in 1975 that MI6 and RUC Special Branch formed a pseudo-gang within the UVF, designed to engage in violence and to subvert the tentative moves of some in the UVF towards the political process.
+Captain Robert Nairac of 14 Intelligence Company was alleged to have been involved in several UVF operations.
 The UVF was banned again on 3 October 1975 and two days later twenty-six suspected UVF members were arrested in a series of raids.
 The men were tried, and in March 1977 were sentenced to an average of twenty-five years each.

 In October 1975, after staging a counter-coup, the Brigade Staff acquired a new leadership of moderates with Tommy West serving as the Chief of Staff.
 These men had overthrown the "hawkish" officers, who had called for a "big push", which meant an increase in violent attacks, earlier in the same month.
 The UVF was behind the deaths of seven civilians in a series of attacks on 2 October.
 The hawks had been ousted by those in the UVF who were unhappy with their political and military strategy.
 The new Brigade Staff's aim was to carry out attacks against known republicans rather than Catholic civilians.
 This was endorsed by Gusty Spence, who issued a statement asking all UVF volunteers to support the new regime.
 The UVF's activities in the last years of the decade were increasingly being curtailed by the number of UVF members who were sent to prison.
 The number of killings in Northern Ireland had decreased from around 300 per year between 1973 and 1976 to just under 100 in the years 1977–1981.
 In 1976, Tommy West was replaced with "Mr. F" who is alleged to be John "Bunter" Graham, who remains the incumbent Chief of Staff to date.
 West died in 1980.